techmannih/helper/docs/helping-hand.md

 DISABLE_STRICT_MODE=true
 ```

-This is typically configured in your environment file (e.g., `.env.local`) or when starting the development server with `DISABLE_STRICT_MODE=true bin/dev`.
+This is typically configured in your environment file (e.g., `.env.local`) or when starting the development server with `DISABLE_STRICT_MODE=true pnpm dev`.

 ## Key Components